tableau/connector-plugin-sdk/docs/example.md

 ## ![5]({{ site.baseurl }}/assets/pce-5.png) Connection Properties

-This script is needed only if you're using a JDBC driver.
+(Optional) This script is needed only if you're using a JDBC driver.

 ### Example connectionProperties.js